 Need help choosing the right solar grid-tie inverter?
 Check out our helpful video or give us a call at 877-878-4060.Read more +

 If you produce more electricity than your home actually needs, it can be automatically sold, often at cost prices, to the utility company.
 This further offsets the cost of going solar, depending on the policies of your local utility and municipality.
 Using a solar grid tie, or wind power to grid, interface will not only help you offset utility bills, but you also avoid costly batteries and systems that you would need to hold the excess power you are generating.

 Comparison & Overview of 3 Types of Grid Tie Inverters

-Grid tie inverters are a key component to your solar panel electric system or wind power electric system.
-Grid tie inverters convert DC power generated by solar and wind electric systems into AC power used by most domestic electrical devices and your grid tie power inverter will do the same, pumping AC electricity back into the electric "grid" and offsetting your power consumption and cash outlay.
+Grid tie inverters convert DC power generated by solar and wind electric systems into AC power, which is used by most domestic electrical devices.
+Additionally, your grid tie solar power inverter will pump AC electricity back into the electric "grid" and offset your power consumption - and cash outlay.